Writer / Kristen Pawlak

 Color is critical in promoting a space conducive to relaxation.
 Choose a calming color palette.
 Lighter shades of gray, blue, and green often promote calmness.

 Improve storage so there is no clutter in sight.
 Clutter can instill a sense of chaos instead of calm.
+Renting a self storage unit for your extra stuff can help avoid clutter from piling up in your home because they will serve as your extra storage space.

 Flowers and plants can be visually and aromatically soothing.
 Certain scents can have a calming effect.
 White candles can add an air of serenity.
 Natural sunlight does wonders for one’s attitude.
 Let the sunshine in.